Would a Large Language Model Pay Extra for a View? Inferring Willingness to Pay from Subjective Choices: Discussion

 \subsection{Practical Implications}

-Based on our results, we highlight several practical implications for the deployment of LLMs in subjective decision-support settings.
+Overall, we thus find that larger LLMs can exhibit interpretable WTP values.
+However, LLMs can be steered towards extreme WTP values when provided with cues that the user might prefer more expensive options.
+Additionally, positive framing can also highly influence and increase attribute's WTP values.
+Consequently, caution is warranted when deploying LLMs as travel assistants.
+Based on our results, we highlight several practical implications for the deployment of LLMs in a travel-agent decision-support setting.

+\paragraph{Transparency in LLM decision-making} Firstly, our experiments demonstrate that the proposed methodology provides a practical way to make LLM decision behavior more transparent.
+This is highly relevant for real-world deployment, as LLMs are increasingly used in decision-support settings where they can shape economically meaningful outcomes.
+Greater transparency is therefore essential not only for understanding model behavior but also for auditing whether recommendations are robust, unbiased, and aligned with user preferences.

-First, our findings suggest that smaller models are generally less suitable for acting as decision-makers on behalf of users.
+\paragraph{Implement larger models as travel assistants} Secondly, our findings suggest that smaller models are generally less suitable for acting as decision-makers on behalf of users.
 In particular, these models exhibit pronounced order bias, systematically favoring the first presented option irrespective of its substantive content.
 This has important implications for practitioners considering low-cost models for applications involving subjective recommendations.
 While order bias is substantially reduced for larger models, it does not disappear entirely, as evidenced by the statistically significant alternative-specific constants observed in our analysis.
 Similar patterns have been reported in related work, i.e., \cite{allouah2025your}, underscoring that order sensitivity remains a relevant concern even for more capable models.

-Second, our results highlight the vulnerability of LLM-based decision-making to strategic framing.
-We observe a systematic overvaluation of certain attributes, such as access to the hotel club, which may be driven by longer or more positively framed descriptions.
-This suggests that small differences in wording can meaningfully steer model outputs, as is also shown in literature, i.e. \citep{zhu2023promptrobust, elazar2021measuring}.
-As a consequence, practitioners should be aware that feature descriptions and lexical choices may implicitly bias recommendations.

-Third, we find that persona-based prompting can induce extreme behavior in some models, as illustrated by the responses of Gemini under a student persona.
-This indicates that the precise formulation of user personas requires careful consideration.
-From a user perspective, this also implies that once an individual is categorized under a particular persona and if this persona is added to the prompt, the resulting recommendations may systematically reflect that label.
+\paragraph{Be aware of shifted WTP behavior depending on the user context}Thirdly, in terms of setting up these models, it is crucial to handle the addition of user information carefully, as different ways of including this information (persona, ICL examples, or both) result in different WTP values.
+It is also important to understand the different behavior across models, as shown these can lead to large differences in estimated WTP values.